 What is passwordless authentication?

 Passwordless authentication is a forward-thinking security method that eliminates the traditional reliance on passwords.
 Doing so addresses some of the most common vulnerabilities associated with password use, such as weak password choices and reuse.
 The advantages of this approach are manifold, including a significant reduction in password-related risks and an enhanced user experience, as users no longer need to remember or manage multiple passwords.
+Furthermore, this method is adaptable; its implementation and features can vary, tailored to the specific requirements of different platforms or services.
+As cyber threats evolve, passwordless authentication is a testament to the innovative solutions developed to counteract them.

 How does passwordless login work?